Mounadi05/Algorithms-and-Data-Structures-Implmentation/tree/BST/README.md

 * replace(key, value): replaces the value of the node with the given key with a new value
 * empty(): returns true if the tree is empty, false otherwise
 * size(): returns the number of nodes in the tree
-* clear() :  This function calls 'deleteTree', which is used to recursively deallocate all nodes in the tree when the bst object is destroyed.
+* clear() :  This function calls 'deleteTree', which is used to recursively deallocate all nodes.

 ## Implementation Details